i-MSCP/plugins/incubator/InstantSSH/update_errata.md

 ...
 ```

-**Note:** The syslog proxy daemon can create up to 100 log sockets.
+**Note:** The syslog proxy daemon can create up to 100 log sockets ATM.
 In near future, we'll remove this limitation by
 using dynamic memory allocation.

 ## Update to version 3.1.2